 Undertaking desperate measures to take the story to a happening ending.
 (Lol) If there are discrepancies; Please forgive, forget and read on….
 I need all the moral support I can get.

 Scarlett opened the door of Magic Brew and peeked inside.
 Maggie was beaming at her customers as usual and drawing everyone to her warm self.
 She missed her more than she realized.
 When Maggie went back into the kitchen and Scarlett sneaked into the cafeteria and found her table by the window empty and sat down.
-She ordered of her favorite brew and waited for Maggie to discover her.
+She ordered her favorite brew and waited for Maggie to discover her.

 The waitress brought her order and Scarlett eagerly took the cup and sipped the magical decoction which had seen her through some real crazy times.

 “About time, my lady…” Maggie was right behind her, both hands on her hips and a very satisfied smile on her lips.

 “Of course, it tastes like worry, negligence, hurt and a pinch of concern.
 How about that?”